Use Docker with JFrog CLI

 Important Notes

 • Xray scanning: jf docker scan scans a locally-built image against Xray policies.
+It communicates directly with Xray and does not require Docker login — you can scan a local image even if jf docker login has not been run.
 The image does not need to be pushed to Artifactory first.
 Requires Xray to be configured on your JFrog Platform.

 • Build info: When using --build-name and --build-number, the CLI records Docker layers as build dependencies.
-Publish the build info with jf rt build-publish after pushing.
+After pushing, you must publish the build info separately:

 • Multi-architecture images: Build and push each architecture separately, then create a manifest list.
 The CLI's build info captures each push independently.